 - Prof. Dr. Lieven Annemans has participated in more than 400 health economic evaluations in over 20 countries across a wide spectrum of therapeutic areas.
 He has also been involved as an expert in a large number of Health Technology Assessments (HTAs) and is actively involved in HTA on a European level.

-- A unique profile: academic professor, past-president ISPOR, consultant and former pharma executive.
+- A unique profile: academic professor, past-president of ISPOR, advisor to policy makers, trainer and consultant.